-This journey would lead Holly to leave the sales industry and establish youth organizations that provide community based residential and case management services to the youth served by the Child and Family Services Agency and the Department of Youth Rehabilitation Services in Washington, DC.
-With more than two decades of operational, management and entrepreneurial experience, she has developed a clear understanding for what it takes to be successful and her life has been committed to empowering young men and women who are at-risk ever since.
+This journey would lead Holly to establish youth organizations that provided community based residential and case management services to the youth served by Child and Family Services Agency and the Department of Youth Rehabilitation Services in Washington, DC.
+With more than two decades of operational, management and entrepreneurial experience, she has developed a clear understanding for what it takes to be successful and her life has been committed to empowering others who are at-risk ever since.

-Currently, Holly is working on completing her Masters of Social Work Degree (with a specialization in Clinical Behavior Health) at the University of Maryland, Baltimore, followed by her Law Degree.
-She has chosen this path as a means to better service at-risk children, youth and their families, helping them expand their vision of success.
+Holly achieved her Master of Social Work degree (with a specialization in Clinical Behavioral Health) from the University of Maryland, Baltimore, and is interested in pursuing a law degree.
+She has chosen this path as a means to better service clients involved in the criminal justice system.
 After observing how lawyers and social workers can influence the outcome of someone’s life, Holly saw these professions as an opportunity to make greater impact in the lives of others in which the consequences of her work could be seen directly.

 Her dedication to the service of others continues, knowing that people have been created to live for something greater than themselves.
 She firmly believes that the contribution people make to this world should be measured by something more significant than the size of a their home or the community where it is located.
 Holly charges that a person's life will find lasting importance in how they choose to live, more importantly, how they empower others to live theirs.